apache/incubator-hugegraph/README.md

 # HugeGraph

-HugeGraph is a fast-speed, highly-scalable, transactional [graph database](https://en.wikipedia.org/wiki/Graph_database).
+HugeGraph is a fast-speed and highly-scalable [graph database](https://en.wikipedia.org/wiki/Graph_database).
 Billions of vertices and edges can be easily stored into and queried from HugeGraph due to its excellent OLTP ability.
 As compliance to [Apache TinkerPop 3](https://tinkerpop.apache.org/) framework, various complicated graph queries can be accomplished through [Gremlin](https://tinkerpop.apache.org/gremlin.html)(a powerful graph traversal language).

 ## Features